-- CONSENSUS will not maximize payment by inappropriately changing codes, upcoding, adding modifiers or unbundling.
-Diagnoses or procedures will not be included or excluded solely because the payment will be affected or without appropriate supporting documentation. - 2 Coders and billers will consult physicians for clarification when they encounter conflicting or ambiguous medical record documentation. - 3 No employee or contractor may be compensated in any way for adjusting codes to maximize payment. - 4 Providers will assure that the chart documentation is adequate and appropriate to support the diagnoses and procedures selected on the billing documentation Physicians will NOT select procedure codes (except evaluation and management codes) by the severity of the patient's condition.
-Providers will not Copy/Paste notes into patient medical records. - 5 Diagnosis and procedure coding for Medicare must be completed in compliance with the Correct Coding Initiative.
+1 Consensus will not maximize payment by inappropriately changing codes, upcoding, adding modifiers or unbundling.
+Diagnoses or procedures will not be included or excluded solely because the payment will be affected or without appropriate supporting documentation.

+2 Coders and billers will consult providers for clarification when they encounter conflicting or ambiguous medical record documentation.

+3 No Covered Individual may be compensated in any way for adjusting codes to maximize payment.

+4 Providers will assure that the chart documentation is adequate and appropriate to support the diagnoses and procedures selected on the billing documentation.
+Providers will NOT select procedure codes (except evaluation and management codes) by the severity of the patient's condition.
+Providers will not copy/paste notes into patient medical records.

+5 Diagnosis and procedure coding for Medicare must be completed in compliance with the correct coding Initiative.
 In the absence of insurer instructions, coding will be completed consistent with AHA's Coding Clinics and/or AMA's CPT Assistant.

-The CONSENSUS Compliance Officer will communicate any revisions of the Code to all Covered Individuals and contractors; however, CONSENSUS reserves the right to modify, amend or alter this Code without prior notice.
-This Code is not intended to be all-inclusive.
-Therefore, Covered Individuals are still expected to comply with any legal or regulatory requirements that are not specifically addressed here.
-Nothing in this Code is intended to be construed as providing any additional employment or contractual rights to any CONSENSUS employee or other person.